agamdeepsingh/psglobalAss-BE/README.md

 https://documenter.getpostman.com/view/19203273/2sA2rFQKX8

+Architechtural Choice: We are using TypeScript as it makes it easier to understand the code that has been written.
+TS is also used to build large server side application as it creates highly scalable and efficient programs.

 ## NOTE: Dummy Data Mentioned In Documentation may slightly Vary from the orignal Data, In case of any confusion please contact the developer.